Progress at Fayville

 This is just one of the many set ups the 1200 square foot space will be able to accommodate: small concerts, private events, art exhibitions and seminars are all possibilities on the docket.

-Currently construction proceeds a pace, with a grand opening planned before the end of 2023.
+Currently construction proceeds a pace, with a grand opening planned early in 2025.

 Arrividerci!